 Every child at Washington Episcopal School studies visual and performing arts.

 Students have full use of two beautiful art studios, a ceramics studio with two kilns, multiple music rooms, and a stage.
-From the youngest children in Nursery to the oldest in the Middle School, students perform in plays, create two- and three-dimensional art, and learn music.
+From the youngest children in PK3 to the oldest in the Middle School, students perform in plays, create two- and three-dimensional art, and learn music.

 Learning expands beyond school walls on field trips to local art museums and theaters, as well as fantastic opportunities to create and observe art on study trips to Utah, Italy, France, and Spain.
 WES strives to expose students to a wide range of artistic forms, to create in them a lifelong appreciation of art, and to provide an outlet through which they can express their individual voices.

 Our Art Center features two beautiful studios with ample natural light and space.
 Students create art using a wide variety of media, including paint, charcoal, pastels, and ink.
 The Ceramics Studio, with two computerized kilns, glazes, and tools for hand-building techniques in clay, allows students to work in three dimensions.
 We also have a Grades 7 and 8 Ceramics Club.

 Artwork by every child is displayed as a completed project in our hallways throughout the school year.
 In early spring, WES hosts an Arts Celebration Week as the culminating celebration of artwork produced by all WES students.
 Activities include special guest artist presentations, self-guided parent tours, and more.